 • You’ll require extra empty milk jugs to re-hang while transferring sap to your storage container or you’ll need more uncut empties to store your sap until you boil.

-• Since milk jugs have very limited volume, they require almost constant monitoring and tending.
+• Because milk jugs have very limited volume, they require almost constant monitoring and tending.

-• Since milk jugs are essentially weightless, on windy days empty jugs tend to blow off the spile, wasting sap while you’re chasing them being blown down the road.
+• Because milk jugs are essentially weightless, on windy days empty jugs tend to blow off the spile, wasting sap while you’re chasing them being blown down the road.

 5-Gallon Plastic Jugs